Body Contouring after Bariatric Surgery or Major Weight Loss

-This procedure completely reshapes the underside of the arm to restore firmness, balance and symmetry.
-It also restores elasticity and tone to the skin.
+- Arm lift (brachioplasty) – This procedure reshapes the underside of the arm to restore firmness.

-This procedure reshapes the inner thighs by reducing excess skin and fat.
-This results in smoother skin and well-defined contours of the thighs and lower body.
+- Inner thigh lift – This procedure reshapes the inner thighs by reducing excess skin and fat.
+This results in smoother skin and well-defined contours of the thighs.

-Both procedures eliminate excess fatty deposits, tighten underlying muscles, and remove sagging skin.
+- Face & necklift – Both procedures eliminate excess fatty deposits, tighten the underlying muscles, and remove sagging skin.
 The standard facelift addresses the lower 2/3 of the face and the neck.
-Muscle tightening in the neck improves the overall effects of the two procedures.
+Muscle tightening in the neck complements the overall effects of the two procedures.

 The risks of body contouring surgery

-Weight loss patients considering body contouring surgery should maintain a stable weight before moving forward with any body contouring procedures.
+Weight loss patients should maintain a stable weight before moving forward with any body contouring procedures.
 Ideally, patients should keep a stable weight for at least 12 months.
-Failing to do so can negatively affect the outcome of body contouring procedures and may lead to medical complications and the need for secondary procedures.
+Failing to do so can negatively affect the outcome of body contouring procedures.
 Along with maintaining a stable weight, patients who make good candidates for body contouring surgery are those who:

 Prior to any surgery, a patient’s overall health will be evaluated along with any preexisting health conditions or risk factors.
 The patient’s body will also be carefully examined and any appropriate measurements will be taken.

 Have you lost a significant amount of weight and now have excess, hanging skin?
 If so, know that you do have options!
 Call Dr Beldholm’s office today to discuss your Newcastle body contouring goals.